carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 the icon that is highlighted in the above image.
 We have chosen to name the folder `twarc_run`. <strong>We will organize all of our work in this folder, and this folder will be our home directory.</strong>

-Inside of `twarc_run`, let's make two more folders.
+Inside of `twarc_run`, let's make three more folders.
 Please create one folder that is named `raw_data`, and create a second folder named `output_data`.
 Raw_data is where we will store twitter data we collect during the workshop.
 The output_data folder for is where we will store twitter data we process. `output_data` should not be inside